top of page

 According to Mohamed Amine Chaabouni et al. from Tunisia, these lesions can appear in the neck or the mediastinum (can cause RLN palsy), more frequently in the inferior parathyroids and on the left side.
 Surgeons must be aware that intrathyroidal parathyroid cysts have been described.
 The etiology of the parathyroid cyst is not well known, but degeneration of a parathyroid adenoma is a possibility.
 Misdiagnosis is a problem and can delay correct treatment.
 Mohamed Amine Chaabouni included as differential diagnosis thyroid cyst, parathyroid adenoma and carcinoma, branchial cleft cyst, vascular lesion, lipoma, adenopathy, neuroma, thymoma, lymphangioma, esophageal cyst or tumor, cystic hygroma, and mediastinal malignancy.

 Recently, we had a female patient diagnosed with symptomatic primary hyperparathyroidism.
-Both neck ultrasound and negative SESTAMIBI were negative for parathyroid tissue.
+Both neck ultrasound and SESTAMIBI were negative for parathyroid tissue.
 Bilateral neck exploration was not yet an option.
 There are more imaging exams available that can find the hyperfunctioning parathyroid tissue and allow a minimally invasive surgery (target parathyroidectomy).

-A first neck CT scan showed a cyst lesion inferior to the right lobe of the thyroid, located in the upper mediastinum, posterior to the trachea and the right side of it, pushing the esophagus to the left, with 48x29x22 mm, suggestive of necrotic adenopathy vs. esophageal duplication cyst.
+A first neck CT scan showed a cystic lesion inferior to the right lobe of the thyroid, located in the upper mediastinum, posterior to the trachea and on the right side of it, pushing the esophagus to the left, with 48x29x22 mm, suggestive of necrotic adenopathy vs. esophageal duplication cyst.
 It is important to know, that a second CT scan raised the hypothesis of an enlarged parathyroid, and fine needle aspiration should be attempted (Figure 1).

 Parathyroid cyst